Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: Numerical Simulation

-These results demonstrate that strategic formation geometry optimization can simultaneously enhance multiple performance metrics (i.e., coverage completeness, communication reliability, and preservation of sensing accuracy) validating our hypothesis that 3D spatial configuration represents a fundamental rather than incidental component in multimodal UAV swarm perception systems.
+These results show that formation geometry optimization can simultaneously enhance multiple performance metrics, i.e., coverage completeness, communication reliability, and preservation of sensing accuracy.
+This supports our hypothesis that 3D spatial formation is an important rather than incidental component in multimodal swarm perception systems.